My Relapse: Out And Back In, To Begin Again

 Without awareness, you cannot accept what's going on; and without acceptance, you cannot take action.

-What has also been most beneficial in my life and my sobriety is the awareness that structure creates security.
-(And believe me, when you have a child, there's no escaping this reality.
+· What has also been most beneficial in my life and my sobriety is the awareness that structure and consistency create security.
 It’s a simple solution.
-When there is so much stuff happening in our world, we all need the feeling of security!
+When there is so much stuff happening in our world, we all need the feeling of security.
 When we have routines and accountability it creates a sense of safety:

 ✓ Have a set wake up time.